budivoogt/recipe_tracker/notes.md

 -   [x] Resolve issue of empty ingredient list being displayed (when no ingredients are added)

 # Progress report

+## 2023-12-05

+**Adding images:**

+When creating a recipe, I can add the path to the recipeStore and in Supabase.

+When then displaying that recipe's details, I can show the image based on the path stored.

+Need to think about where I can best display the image.
+And how to make deleting and updating possible.

 ## 2023-11-26